We Only Join Two Kinds of Companies.

 • AI Roadmap Sprint

-A short, fixed engagement: audit your product, data, and team; identify the highest-leverage agent opportunities; leave with a prioritized roadmap and architecture recommendations.
+A short, fixed engagement: we audit your operations, data, and team; identify the highest-leverage agent opportunities; and leave you with a prioritized roadmap and architecture recommendations.
 Useful on its own, and the natural first step to everything below.

 • Core Offer

-A single scoped agent, end to end: scope, prototype, evaluate, production, and operate, with a defined handoff at the finish.
+The core offer.
+One scoped internal agent, end to end: scope, prototype, evaluate, production, operate.
+Two or three senior engineers own it from empty repo to a live system your team runs, with a defined handoff at the finish.

 For zero-to-one teams.
-I join as your first engineer and build the whole product, agents at the core: from empty repo to MVP, then toward product-market fit.
-Full stack, fractional or full-time, shaped to the stage.
+We join as your first engineers and build the whole product, agents at the core: from empty repo to MVP, then toward product-market fit.
+Full stack, shaped to the stage.

 This is for you if:

-• You have real workflows an agent could take over, but no senior AI engineer to lead the work
+• You have real internal workflows an agent could take over, but no senior AI engineers to lead the work

 • You're a founder who needs agents shipped, not another strategy deck

-• Your engineers are strong but new to LLM systems, and you want the capability in-house when I'm gone
+• Your engineers are strong but new to LLM systems, and you want the capability in-house after we're gone

-• You're pre-product and need a founding engineer who can take the whole build from zero to MVP, agents included
+• You're pre-product and need a team that can take the whole build from zero to MVP, agents included

-The next step is a 30-minute call: bring one workflow or a whole product idea, and you get a straight answer on whether and how I'd build it.
+The next step is a 30-minute call: bring one workflow or a whole product idea, and you leave with a written one-page read on whether and how we'd build it.